the-isf-academy/new-making-with-code/content/cs10/unit01/project/_index.md

 ---

-## [1] Design Specification Document
+## [1] Design Specification

-{{< write-action >}} **Find the Design Specification Document in your Google Drive folder.
-The purpose of this document is to outline your design specifications and justify any changes to the design over time.** You should also use a blank piece of paper to hand draw  a wireframe.
-You should include a photo of this in your planning document.
-This should include a:
+✏️ **You will use a miro board to plan your website before you build it.
+The purpose of this board is to outline your design specifications and justify any changes to the design over time.** Your miro board will include:

-- [wireframe](https://balsamiq.com/learn/articles/what-are-wireframes/#:~:text=A%20wireframe%20is%20a%20schematic,or%20website%20you're%20building.) - a hand-drawn blueprint that is used to think through the structure of a website
+- **inspiration**: screenshots of other sites or design elements, including explanations of how you would like to emulate them on your site
+- **wireframe**: a high-fidelity wireframe of your website, including both a desktop and mobile layout
-- color palette - explanation for why you choose it
+- **color palette**: including which specific shades your will use, and an explanation for why you choose them
-- font(s) - explanation for why you choose it
+- **font(s)**: including an explanation for why you choose them

 If your design specs change over time, that's okay!
-Just be sure to justify what you changed and why you changed it.
+Just be sure to document what you changed and why you changed it on your Miro board

 ---